arktekk/rest-workshop/slides/http/one/02_caching.md

 * An opaque string which only have meaning for the server.

 .notes Also known as an Entity Tag.
-.notes This may for instance be a hashed md5 of the body.
+This may for instance be a hashed md5 of the body.
-.notes It may be a calculated string based on values of the backend.
+It may be a calculated string based on values of the backend.
-.notes There are two versions of Etag: Weak and Strong.
+There are two versions of Etag: Weak and Strong.
-.notes Weak should be considered a semantic tag.
+Weak should be considered a semantic tag.
-.notes Strong are byte-for-byte equality.
+Strong are byte-for-byte equality.

 !SLIDE bullets incremental
 # Last-Modified #